7 Amazing Careers For Empathic People.

-A Team Leader, also known as an Executive, is a different sort of a manager than a Product or Project Manager.
-Namely, while Product or Project Manager are task-oriented, a Team Leader is people-oriented as a professional.
+A Team Leader, also known as an Executive, is a different sort of manager than a Product or Project Manager.
+Namely, while a Product or Project Manager is task-oriented as a professional, a Team Leader is people-, or team-oriented.

-Today, the personality and the leading style of the Leaders has major impact on the company culture and on the eventual success in the market.
+Today, the personality and the leading style of the Leaders have a major impact on the company culture and on the eventual success in the market.
 A good example is Jack Ma, the Founder and CEO of Alibaba whose servant leadership style is adored and admired by his employees and investors.
-As a result, Alibaba has similar valuation as Amazon, despite having 6 times less employees and assets.
+As a result, Alibaba has a similar valuation as Amazon, despite having 6 times fewer employees and assets.

 You can read more about various career paths for managers, including Team Leaders, in the “The Ontology of Value: Discovering Your Source of Value for the Society and The Environment That Values You (ODYSSEY)” booklet.

 4. Community Booster / Community Developer.